Laurel Gap Trail Horseback Riding

 From Asheville, travel east on US 70 to the Blue Ridge Parkway.
 Turn left onto the Blue Ridge Parkway.
 Travel approximately 14.7 miles, then turn left toward Dillingham onto State Route 2178, also known as Stoney Fork Road.
 Travel 6.1 miles to Dillingham.
 Continue through Dillingham, and turn right on State Route 2173, also known as Dillingham Road.
 Travel 2.5 miles to the trail head.
 You will begin hiking on Elk Pen Trail #166 which turns into Upper Corner Rock Trail #173.
 From trail #173, turn left onto the Laurel Gap Trail.

-Overall, Laurel Gap Trail is the 13th most popular horse trail of all 18 horseback rides in North Carolina.
+Overall, Laurel Gap Trail is the 14th most popular horse trail of all 18 horseback rides in North Carolina.
+Several of the better horse trails are nearby Laurel Gap Trail including South Mills River Trail, Squirrel Gap Trail and Harmons Den Area.